MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 \\]

 .col[
-Amdahl's Law describes throughput when
+Amdahl’s Law describes throughput when
 **a fraction \\(\\sigma\\) can’t be parallelized**.
 ]